hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 Present-day Hinduism and Buddhism were growths from the same branch.
 Buddhism degenerated, and Shankara lopped it off!

-Buddha is said to have denied the Vedas because there is so much Himsâ (killing) and other things.
+Buddha is said to have denied the Vedas because there is so much Himsā (killing) and other things.
 Every page of Buddhism is a fight with the Vedas (the ritualistic aspect).
 But he had no authority to do so.

 Buddha is expressly agnostic about God; but God is everywhere preached in our religion.
 The Vedas teach God — both personal and impersonal.
-God is everywhere preached in the Gitâ.
+God is everywhere preached in the Gitā.
 Hinduism is nothing without God.
 The Vedas are nothing without Him.
 That is the only way to salvation.
-Sannyâsins have to repeat the following, several times: I, wishing for Mukti, take refuge in God, who created the world, who breathed out the Vedas.
+Sannyāsins have to repeat the following, several times: I, wishing for Mukti, take refuge in God, who created the world, who breathed out the Vedas.